Brauckhoff/biopixR/CONTRIBUTING.md

 ## Testing

-`beadR` is tested with the [testthat](https://cran.r-project.org/package=testthat) package.
+`biopixR` is tested with the [testthat](https://cran.r-project.org/package=testthat) package.
 Please write new tests (where applicable) for any code you create.

 Our package contains a lot of datasets that were used to test the package.
 However, bioimage data are highly diverse.
 This testing with your data is central to improve the quality of the software.